-No intent to create religious rift: Police on order to display eatery owners' names at Kanwar Yatra
+No intent to create religious rift: Police on order to display eatery owners’ names at Kanwar Yatra

 The devotees mainly come from Uttar Pradesh, Haryana, Rajasthan, Delhi and Madhya Pradesh.

-As Singh’s statement started garnering criticism on social media on Wednesday, including from Congress and Trinamool Congress leaders, the Muzaffarnagar Police issued a clarification.
+On Wednesday, as the senior superintendent of police’s statement started garnering criticism on social media on Wednesday, including from Congress and Trinamool Congress leaders, the Muzaffarnagar Police issued a clarification.

 The police said that during the pilgrimage, a large number of devotees who abstain from certain food items in the holy Hindu month of Shravan will pass through Muzaffarnagar to collect water from Haridwar.